Maarti/CheatSheets/Game Making/UnrealEngine.md

   - Save custom simple collision along with the object in DCC with the name: `UCX_[object_name]_01` (or any number suffix) ([UBX_ for boxes](https://docs.unrealengine.com/4.26/en-US/WorkingWithContent/Importing/FBX/StaticMeshes/#collision))
   - Duplicate a collider: `Alt + drag` to duplicate
 - Use Unreal LOD generation (use LOD coloration mode in editor)
+- Change pivot point (in scene view):
+   - MMB + drag and drop the middle of gizmo to move pivot point
+   - Alt+V + MMB to snap it to vertex
+   - V + LMB move to snap it to another object

 ## Blueprint
 - Create a branch node: `B+click`